Porosity and Permeability

 Permeability Chart for Typical Sediments

 Permeability in petroleum-producing rocks is usually expressed in units called millidarcys (one millidarcy is 1/1000 of a darcy).
-Most oil and gas reservoirs produce from rocks that have ten to several hundred millidarcys.
+Throughout drilling history, most oil and gas was produced from rocks that had ten to several hundred millidarcys.
 One darcy (1000 millidarcys) is a huge amount of permeability!

-In the last 10 years, an increasing amount of US gas production is coming from shale gas wells.
-Shale has a lot of porosity (much more than sandstone), but extremely low permeability.
+However, in the last 20 years, an increasing amount of US gas and oil production is coming from wells completed in shale formations.
+Shale actually has a lot of porosity (often much more than sandstone, may be 30% or so), but extremely low permeability due to the tiny grain size, which reduces the paths that the hyrdocarbons can follow.
 That means shale has historically been a poor producer of hydrocarbons.
-While gas has been produced from shales for over a hundred years, quantities were small.
-Two things have changed the situation, allowing for increased shale gas development.
-These concepts have allowed petroleum companies to artificially induce more permeability into shale gas rocks:
+Gas has been produced through drilling from shales for well over a hundred years (gas needs less permeability to move through rock than oil), but quantities were small.
+Very few shale formations produced oil.
+Two things have changed the situation, allowing for increased shale oil and gas development.
+These two newer discoveries have allowed petroleum companies to artificially induce more permeability into petroleum-bearing rocks composed mainly of shale:

-- Horizontal Drilling – The widespread adoptance of horizontal drilling technology, in which the drill bit is made to turn from the vertical to the horizontal (a 90-degree turn), where it can continue to drill horizontally through the formation.
-The horizontal track can be as much as a mile!
+- Horizontal Drilling – The widespread use of horizontal drilling technology, in which the drill bit is made to turn from the vertical to the horizontal (a 90-degree turn), where it can continue to drill horizontally through the formation.
+The horizontal track can be over a mile!
+This exposes much more rock section than can be produced.

-- Advances In Hydraulic Fracturing (fracking) – Fracking is not a new technology; it has been around well over 50 years (despite what you might hear on the news).
-However, advances in fracking techniques in horizontally-drilled holes, particularly in shale formations, has led to a tremendous increase in shale gas production.
+- Advances In Hydraulic Fracturing (“fracking”) – “Fracking” is not a new technology — it has been around well over 80 years (despite what you might hear on the news).
+However, advances in fracking techniques in horizontally-drilled holes, particularly in shale formations, has led to a tremendous increase in shale oil and gas production.
 These new techniques allow the oil and gas operator to render low-permeability shale reservoirs more permeable, by artificially introducing small fractures into the formation.
+Hydrocarbons will readily flow through these artificially-induced fractures, vastly increasing the production from shale wells.